ThomasKaiser/sbc-bench/README.md

 ### Thermal throttling

 This is an attempt to prevent overheating.
+If it has happened of course results are invalid.

-One or more sensors in SoC/CPU are used to determine warning and critical temperatures to then take measures:
+Background: one or more thermal sensors in SoC/CPU are used to determine warning and critical temperatures to then take measures:

 #### Normal behaviour

 Downclocking CPU cores when temperatures get critical is the usual strategy, for more details see [above](#throttling).

-The detailed `sbc-bench` output contains a monitoring section and in case throttling happens over a time period long enough then the reduced clockspeeds are clearly visible
+The detailed `sbc-bench` output contains a monitoring section and in case throttling happens over a time period long enough then the reduced clockspeeds can be spotted easily:

 <details>
   <summary>Example of a Tinkerboard starting to throttle at 70°C</summary>